PhD: Design and evaluation of oral targeted nanoformulations of cyclosporine for the treatment of IBD

 The aim of this project is to formulate cyclosporine nanoparticles and characterise their drug release kinetics and examine their uptake and efficacy in an in-vitro inflamed epithelial cell model.

-- Principle investigator(s) Dr Zeibun Ramtoola, Prof. Brian Kirby
+- Principal investigator(s) Dr Zeibun Ramtoola, Prof. Brian Kirby

 - Research theme Chemistry and Pharmaceutical Sciences, Immunity Infection and Inflammation